roleohibachi/Bike-Trainer-Game/README.md

 # Hardware

 This requires an ATMega32U4 device, such as an Arduino Leonardo or Micro.
-Eventually, it should also work on a Teensy.
-Be sure to use a 3.3v microcontroller (or a level shifter), so you don't fry the nunchuck.
+It very well could work on a Teensy - if you have one, let me know.
+Just be sure to use a 3.3v microcontroller (or a level shifter), so you don't fry the nunchuck.

 I used [this](http://a.co/gge61I9) bike trainer.
 Remove the 3 screws and plastic panel covering the rotor.
 Add two small permanent magnets to the inside of the rotor.
 Put a digital Hall effect sensor through the slots in the rotor's plastic cover.
 These should be cemented in place once they are verified to be functional, since it spins at a few thousand RPM.
 TODO: pictures.